Islamic State invasion of Iraq: Fall of Mosul and push into Kirkuk

 By the afternoon of 9 June on Mosul's front, some 40 members of the Fourth Police Battalion were among the last local police fighting to hold back the jihadists in western Mosul.
 The rest had either defected or deserted.
 At 04:30 in the afternoon, a military water tanker, rigged with explosives, raced towards the Mosul Hotel where the policemen were stationed.
 The subsequent explosion wounded the battalion's commander, Colonel Dhiyab Ahmed al-Assi al-Obeidi, whose leg was ripped open by the blast.
 Other police officers then transported him by boat across the river.
 This attack broke the defensive line in the west of the city.

-That night, generals Aboud Qanbar and Ali Ghaidan decided to withdraw across the river, leaving Lieutenant General Mahdi Al-Gharrawi, the operational commander of Nineveh Governorate, at his command post without any orders.
+That night, generals Abboud Qanbar and Ali Ghaidan decided to withdraw across the river, leaving Lieutenant General Mahdi al-Gharrawi, the operational commander of Nineveh Governorate, at his command post without any orders.
 Ghaidan and Qanbar's retreating convoy created the impression that Iraq's security forces were deserting and so Iraqi Army soldiers started to flee Mosul.
 The 2nd Division had deserted the city within a few hours and both Ghaidan and Qanbar arrived in Kurdistan the next day.

 On the morning of 10 June, Gharawi and 26 of his men, who were still at the operation command centre in the western part of the city, decided to fight their way across a bridge to eastern Mosul.
 On the east bank, their five vehicles were set ablaze and after coming under heavy fire, during which three of the soldiers were killed, it was every man for himself, as Gharawi said.
 In the east, Gharawi and three of his men commandeered an armoured vehicle with flat tires and headed north to safety.
 The militants were in control of much of the city by midday on 10 June.
 The militants seized numerous facilities, including Mosul International Airport, which had served as a hub for the U.S. military in the region.
 It was thought all aircraft located there had been captured, including helicopters and jet fighters.
-The militants also claimed to had released at least 2,400 prisoners, after seizing police stations and prisons across the city.
+The militants also claimed to have released at least 2,400 prisoners, after seizing police stations and prisons across the city.
 However, after the takeover of Badush prison near Mosul, ISIL separated and removed the Sunni inmates, while the remaining 670 prisoners were executed.
 At the end of 10 June, ISIL was considered to be in control of Mosul.